-The hero of the story: When Tiger came to tee
+The real story of when Tiger came to tee

 It’s his first major win in 11 years and since having four serious operations on his back.
-In recent years he’s been better known for the very public troubles in his private life, than his performance on the course.
+Recently, he’s been better known for troubles in his private life than his performance on the course.

 And it’s a great template to apply when it comes to profiling your business in the media.